loii08/kenneth/README.md

-# Kenneth Irvin Butad - Technical Support Portfolio
+# Kenneth Irvin Butad - Portfolio

 A clean, responsive, and accessible single-page portfolio built with Node.js, Express.js, and Tailwind CSS.